drihu/poketask/README.md

 # Poketask
 > A simple command to start any project.
-Create a README.md, LICENSE, .gitignore, .gitattributes and .editorconfig with one command line.
+Run the command to create a README.md, LICENSE, .gitignore, .gitattributes, and .editorconfig with a one-line command.

-Now it's compatible with older Node versions
+Currently, it is compatible with older Node versions.

 ## Installation
 ```bash